NousCode/NousCode/README.md

 # Hey there! 🤝 Welcome...
 ## About me...
+I'm a Back-End developer that have applyed JavaScript, Python and NodeJS to create apps in the Backend side with frameworks like NestJS, .NET and FastAPI.
+I developed full integration web apps using Github, slack, SCRUM and Kanban.
 Do sport is one of my hobbies, sometimes I go bike riding with friends, or do calesthenics, it helps you to focus on your main goals.
-In my academic area, I'm an electronic engineer who applies JavaScript, Python and NodeJS to create apps in the Backend side with frameworks like NestJS and FastAPI.

 🐉 I'm currently studing as a [Platzi](https://www.linkedin.com/school/platzi-inc/) Master student.

-🔭 Right now, I work in an app calls Studio Ghibli Backoffice.
+🔭 Right now, I am improve my soft skills.

-🌱 I'm trying to learn hapi's framework.
+🌱 I'm trying to learn cloud computing and Devops.

 💬 Talk with me about any topic.
 Any conversation could be a fun way to meet people.